 On July 6, 1942, Anne Frank and her family go into hiding in the building where Otto Frank’s business is located.
 A week later another family joins them.
 Four months later, the final inhabitant arrives in the annex.
 Here they lived until August 4, 1944 after having been betrayed by someone still unknown.
 Seven of the inhabitants die in the camps.
 On June 25, 1947, Otto Frank published his daughters diary.
 The diary has since been publish in more than 60 languages.

 Tip – Book tickets online!
 I can’t stress enough how important this is.
-The queue is too long for kids to wait and as of May 1st, you can only enter the museum from 9am – 3:30pm with an online ticket reservation.
-From 3:30pm-closing tickets can be purchased at the museum entrance.
+Even before COVID, this was a necessity.
 You can start booking tickets approximately 2 months in advance.

 2. Rijksmuseum – The Rijksmuseum is the largest art museum in the Netherlands, opening in it’s current location in 1885.
 The building housing the Rijksmuseum is a stunning piece of artwork in itself.
 Take time to examine the massive structure before venturing inside.

 The Rijksmuseum houses 8,000 artistic and historical objects covering 800 years of Dutch history.
 You’ll find collections from the 12th century to the present.
 Each floor of the museum features collections from different time periods starting from 1100-1600 on the ground floor all the way up to 1950 – 2000 on the 3rd floor.